How Does the Discover Student Credit Card Work?

 How do I get rewards for using my credit card?

-If you are a student with a Discover it® Chrome Student card, there is no sign-up to earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter.
-Another option is the Discover it® Student card, may offer 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com, or wholesale clubs up to the quarterly maximum each time you activate.
-Discover it Chrome and Discover it cardmembers earn 1% cash back on all other purchases.
+If you are a student with a Discover it® Student Chrome card, there is no sign-up to earn 2 percent cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter.1 Another option is the Discover it® Student card, which offers 5 percent cash back on everyday purchases during the school year (and all year long) at different places each quarter, such as Amazon.com2, grocery stores, restaurants, gas stations, and when you pay using PayPal3 up to the quarterly maximum when you activate.4 Both Discover student credit cards automatically get 1% cash back on all purchases, automatically and with no limit.

 2. Study abroad and credit cards: Best practices